LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

    messages that are not intercepted by the user).

 .. _flag_code_prefix:
-.. index:: single: code_prefix flag
+.. index:: pair: code_prefix; Flag

 ``code_prefix(Character)``
    Enables the definition of prefix for all functors of Prolog code